Kid-Friendly New Years Eve Traditions and Activities

 8. Dance Party!!!

 I love having dance parties with my kids.
-It wouldn’t be right to have a New Years celebration and not have a dance party!
-I love using Amazon Music!
+It wouldn’t be right to have a New Years’ celebration and not have a dance party!
+We love using Amazon Music!
 We pay for Prime and there is so much free music to stream with just that subscription!
-There is a lot of new music that is only available with their Unlimited subscription.
-It is extra money on top of the prime subscription but currently, they are running a deal for the first 3 months.
+A lot of new music is only available with Amazon Music’s Unlimited subscription.
+Music Unlimited is extra money on top of the prime subscription but currently, they are running a deal for the first 4 months.
 Check it out!!
+Want more Savor the Mom Life Music- Check out Mom’s Music Play List.

 My mom usually gets Christmas crackers.
-They are fun to open on Christmas and a big deal over in England I have heard.
-They usually come with a paper crown, some kind of little tool(corkscrew, comb, tiny scissors etc), a happy wish for the new year and sometimes a candy.
-A fun tradition if I do say so myself and we had some left from Christmas so we used them again on New Years.
+They are fun to open on Christmas and the tradition comes from England.
+They usually come with a paper crown, some kind of little tool(corkscrew, comb, tiny scissors, etc), a happy wish for the new year, and sometimes candy.
+A fun tradition if I do say so myself.
 You can buy them or make some homemade DIY versions.

 Being a kid I always remember counting down with a fun noise maker in my hand and a fun hat or accessory!
-When this balloon is popped its time to get those out and practice for the big ball drop.
-Below is a photo link to buy and under that is a link to DIY.
+When this balloon is popped it’s time to get those out and practice for the big ball drop.
+Below is a photo link to buy and a link to DIY.

 12. Ready the Countdown!

 Of course, there is always some kind of count down, especially for the last 10 seconds of the old year.
 My sister and brother-in-law had a stroke of genius.
-They love hosting the New Years Eve parties but know its hard for us with the little kids.
-SO they decided to stream the New Years Ball drop from England!
-When the stroke of midnight strikes there, it’s only 7 pm here!
-Awesome!
+They love hosting the New Year’s Eve parties but know it’s hard for us with the little kids.
+SO they decided to stream the New Years Ball drop from a different time zone!
+When the stroke of midnight strikes there, it can be earlier in the evening here!

 It gives me time to do all this fun stuff with the kiddos with a little celebration time after the ball drop.
 The best part is I can have them in bed by 8 pm!
 This mama likes bedtime.
 It’s the best time of the day.